 Following this chain of thought, it can be so easy to find yourself fixated on one specific path.
 I remember nearing the end of high school and thinking that the uni course I picked would determine the rest of my life.
 Looking back, I realise that it was only the doorway to many other paths, and that there were also many options out there beyond ‘go to uni and get a job’.
 My life’s taken so many unexpected twists and turns, from studying Engineering to graduating and working as a business analyst, to jumping headlong into creating escape rooms.

-I wish I could have told younger me the didn’t have to follow the path laid out before her that everyone was expecting.
+I wish I could have told younger me she didn’t have to follow the path laid out before her that everyone was expecting.
 I wish I could have told her that uni is only a means to an end, that there are other, lesser-known paths which are just as valid, and not to be afraid to explore them instead.
 In a way, this is also a book to teenage!Leanne, and I hope it’s one that will speak to other teens facing similar choices as they reach the end of high school.

 Another big inspiration for this book was my love of indie games.
 I’ve been a gamer since I was four and typing out commands in DOS to get to games on floppy discs.
 The indie game scene took off with the incredible success of Braid in 2008, and the rise of Steam as a digital distribution platform for games, circumventing the need for physical media.
-There is now a plethora of small studios creating games that explore unique mechanics, push the boundaries of what we define as games, and take risks that AAA studios with multi-million dollar budgets would never dare to.
+There are now a plethora of small studios creating games that explore unique mechanics, push the boundaries of what we define as games, and take risks that AAA studios with multi-million dollar budgets would never dare to.
 They create art.

 This novel, then, is also a celebration of the extraordinary games that deserve a wider audience—and my library of over 300 indie games!